potatoeggy/eifueo/docs/sph4u7.md

 <img src="/resources/images/right-hand-rule.png" width=700>(Source: Kognity)</img>

-### Selenoid electromagnets
+### Solenoid electromagnets

-A **selenoid** is a conductor coil in a tight helix.
-Current passed through a selenoid will generate a **uniform magnetic field** inside the coil with a pattern identical to that of a bar magnet outside it.
+A **solenoid** is a conductor coil in a tight helix.
+Current passed through a solenoid will generate a **uniform magnetic field** inside the coil with a pattern identical to that of a bar magnet outside it.

 <img src="/resources/images/selenoid-electromagnet.png" width=700>(Source: Kognity)</img>

-The right-hand rule can be applied again to a selenoid to identify the direction of the north pole or direction of magnetic field in the coil:
+The right-hand rule can be applied again to a solenoid to identify the direction of the north pole or direction of magnetic field in the coil:

 <img src="/resources/images/selenoid-right-hand-rule.png" width=700>(Source: Kognity)</img>